ibonkonesa/barber-shop/README.md

 You can deploy a reservation system without a server, but keep in mind this is just a playground.

 Comments and contributions will be appreciated.
-I'm doing this just for fun.
+I'm doing it just for fun.

 ## Project setup